 In hotel you can leave few coins to the housekeeping assistant and to the person carrying your bags.
 Otherwise no tipping in hotels.

 In Sweden you give 5-10% in restaurants, bars and taxis if you feel that the service is good but it's not a must.
 In hotels you can give cleaning staff and piccolos some money if you want too but only if you appreciate the service.
 Sweden is not a "tip-country" but of course service personel like it.
 One trick in swedish bars is to give a lot of tip for the first drink.
-You will get better service the rest of the night :-) over 5 years ago
+You will get better service the rest of the night :-) almost 6 years ago